wizos/awesome-stars-eryajf/README.md

 *   [timdorr/spotifeed](https://github.com/timdorr/spotifeed) - A simple service to serve up Spotify podcasts as RSS feeds for use in any podcast app.

-*   [stefansundin/github-activity](https://github.com/stefansundin/github-activity) - :computer: RSS Feed for GitHub gist comments.

 *   [stefansundin/rssbox](https://github.com/stefansundin/rssbox) - :newspaper: I consume the world via RSS feeds, and this is my attempt to keep it that way.

 *   [ywjno/burr](https://github.com/ywjno/burr) - 电子书制作工具（PDF, ePub, Mobi, HTML）

 *   [feedbin/feedbin](https://github.com/feedbin/feedbin) - A nice place to read on the web.

-*   [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
-Your agents are standing by!

 ## Batchfile